Sunday 29th August, 2021

 Massage for back pain has been shown to be safe and effective

-According to these reviews (3–5) of the clinical trial results of massage therapy for back pain massage, there have been several clinical trials and they have shown massage to give a moderate improvement.
-Massage therapy has also been shown to be incredibly safe.
+According to the reviews of the clinical trial results of massage therapy for back pain there have been several clinical trials.
+They have shown massage gives a moderate improvement and is incredibly safe (3-5).

 Summary of the clinical trial results and safety for NSAIDS